Josh Hawley's wife files criminal complaint after Virginia protest outside couple's home

 At one point, Erin Hawley opens the front door and asks the protesters to leave.

-"We've got neighbors and a baby, thank you," she says.
+"We've got neighbors and a baby, thank you," she says but the protesters refused to leave.

 "I was fearful and closed and locked the door," she later wrote in a statement supporting her complaint.